 In a previous blog article we introduced you to the problem that many organizations and individuals are facing: Leaders fail in newly promoted roles about 40% of the time.
-In the next two blog entries we will highlight the “Seven Enemies of Success for Newly Promoted Leaders” and provide some useful insights for each one.
+In this blog, we will highlight 4 of the “Seven Enemies of Success for Newly Promoted Leaders” and provide some useful insights for each one.
 A more comprehensive look can be found in the book, The Ascending Leader.
 We promise it will be a challenging yet enlightening journey, with additional onboarding services available through Leadership Excelleration.

 Enemy #1: YOU…and your stress behaviors!

 The first enemy of success is the Enemy Within.
 Is it not apropos that we must first look within to discover our susceptibility for failure?
 In Chapter 1 of The Ascending Leader we address the need to be aware of our own stress behaviors and how to manage them.
 It is critical because if you give in to your stress behaviors in a new role, you may inadvertently turn people off or cause people feel disconnected from you as a leader!
 This stress behavior seldom inspires others to follow.

 “So, what I really need to do is manage myself,” said a recent client who was learning to manage the new leader stress behaviors so commonly observed in organizations.
 They include: knowing it all, isolating oneself, being too aggressive, being out for oneself, repeating old habits, and neglecting well-being.